Fin Stevens: International career

-Owing to his Cardiff-born grandfather, Stevens was contacted by Wales U21 manager Paul Bodin in January 2021, about the possibility of pledging his international allegiance to Wales.
-In March 2021, Stevens was called into the Wales U21 squad for a training camp and friendly match versus Republic of Ireland U21.
+Because of his Cardiff-born grandfather, Stevens was contacted by Wales under-21 manager Paul Bodin in January 2021, about the possibility of pledging his international allegiance to Wales.
+In March 2021, Stevens was called into the Wales under-21 squad for a training camp and friendly match versus Republic of Ireland under-21.
 He played the full 90 minutes of the 2–1 defeat.
-Ahead of the U21 team's first match of the 2022–23 season, Stevens was named vice-captain of the squad by incoming manager Matt Jones.
+Ahead of the under-21 team's first match of the 2022–23 season, Stevens was named captain of the squad by incoming manager Matt Jones.